EVERSE-ResearchSoftware/RSQKit/pages/research_software/quality.md

 when combined with all the other [quality practices](/rs_quality) like testing, version control, and robust design.

 Read in more detail what [the FAIR principles](/fair_rs) encompass.

+## Formal Quality Dimensions & Indicators

+The project is working on formally defining a number of research software quality [dimensions](https://everse.software/indicators/website/dimensions.html) and their associated [indicators](https://everse.software/indicators/website/indicators.html) (which are to be used to assess the quality of software).

 [fair-rs]: https://www.nature.com/articles/s41597-022-01710-x